 Succulent Gardens are becoming more popular every day and for good reason!
 They are some of the easiest plants you can grow, indoors or out.
 Succulents come in more than 20,000 varieties, such as cacti, agave and aloe to name a few.
 They are also very easy to care for, requiring little water and almost no maintenance.
+Let me show you how to build and plant a succulent garden.

 Let’s chat about how we created this cool Succulent Garden…